Pod Pinner

 helm upgrade -i castai-pod-pinner castai-helm/castai-pod-pinner -n castai-agent --set managedByCASTAI=false

-This prevents CAST AI from automatically managing and upgrading Pod Pinner.
+This prevents Cast AI from automatically managing and upgrading Pod Pinner.

 Re-running Onboarding Script